Athletics at the 1972 Summer Olympics – Men's 400 metres

 The men's 400 metres was an event at the 1972 Summer Olympics in Munich.
 The competition was held on 3, 4 and 7 September.
 Sixty-four athletes from 49 nations competed.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-The event was won by Vince Matthews of the United States, the nation's fifth consecutive and 12th overall victory in the event (all by different men).
+The event was won by 0.14 seconds by Vince Matthews of the United States, the nation's fifth consecutive and 12th overall victory in the event (all by different men).
 The Americans' hopes to repeat their podium sweep of four years earlier were dashed by injury in the final.
 Bronze medalist Julius Sang became the first black African to win a sprint Olympic medal, earning Kenya's first medal in the event.

 On the victory podium, Vince Matthews and Wayne Collett talked to each other and failed to stand at attention during the medal ceremony.
-On the advice of Avery Brundage, the IOC banned them from further competition.
+On the advice of Avery Brundage, the International Olympic Committee banned them from further competition.
 Since the third American competitor, John Smith, had pulled a hamstring while leading 80 metres into the final and had been ruled unfit to run, the United States were left unable to field a 4 x 400 relay team, and were thus forced to scratch from the event.

 Background

 This was the seventeenth appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 Three finalists, but no medalists, from 1968 returned: fourth-place finisher Amadou Gakou of Senegal, sixth-place Tegegne Bezabeh of Ethiopia, and seventh-place Andrzej Badeński of Poland (who had won bronze in 1964).
 Despite the complete turnover from their 1968 podium sweep, the United States team was again favored—this time led by John Smith, the 440-yard world record holder and AAU champion.

-Benin, Cambodia, the Republic of the Congo, Fiji, Kuwait, Lebanon, Madagascar, Malawi, Paraguay, Peru, Saudi Arabia, and Zambia appeared in this event for the first time.
+Dahomey, Cambodia, the Republic of the Congo, Fiji, Kuwait, Lebanon, Madagascar, Malawi, Paraguay, Peru, Saudi Arabia, and Zambia appeared in this event for the first time.
 The United States made its seventeenth appearance in the event, the only nation to compete in it at every Olympic Games to that point.